Mosquitoes

 Prevention

-Young children react more strongly from bites.
-Eyelid swelling and lymph node swelling (neck) is common.
+Mosquito-born diseases include West Nile Virus, Malaria, Dengue Fever, and Yellow Fever.
+Prevention is much easier than a cure for all of these.
+Young children react more strongly from bites - eyelid swelling and lymph node swelling (neck) is common.
 Adults develp an immunity to mosquitos over time.
 A few simple precautions should eliminate most bites.

 1. Clothing: Cover up by wearing long pants, long sleeves and netting.
 Stay away from black and white fabrics, which appear to attract the little critters.
-Wear light coloured clothing (I know this is contradictory, but I use different sources!).
-Wash clothes in non-scented soap (rinsing in baking soda can help).
-Do not use scented dryer sheets or liquids.
+Wear light coloured clothing (I know this is contradictory, but true!).
+Wash clothes in non-scented soap and dry without scented dryer sheets or liquids.
 Wear loose-fitting clothing that covers as much of your body as possible.
-Tuck your pant legs into your socks.
-Spray clothes with permethrin, which is good for a many weeks (do not use DEET repellants on fabrics).
+Tuck pants into your socks.
+Spray clothes with permethrin, which is good for a many weeks.

 2. Location: Kids should play in open sunny areas, not near gardens or trees.